markussitzmann/cirx/docs/cir-database.md

 ### cir_structure_name_associations

 This table creates all associations between an entry of table _cir_structure_ and _cir_structure_name_.
-It also includes a confidence level (currently by default 100), the affinity class (these are created from whether the association has been found via FICTS, FICuS or uuuuu parent structure), and the _name_type_id_.
+It also includes a confidence level (currently by default 100 for most entries), the affinity class (these are created from whether the association has been found via FICTS, FICuS or uuuuu parent structure), and the _name_type_id_.

 The table is unique by _name_id, _structure_id_, _name_type_id_, amd _affinity_class_id_)